n10n/DockerNode1/README.md

 ## Backend Dockerfile

 Dockerfile for easily setting up a node and the instruction are for building backend from the source code (This takes sometime to build i.e. around 30-40 minutes).
 These instruction are valid for first time use and once docker images are created and working then use `docker start ...` command.
+This build image contains older version of UI (i.e. Splicious UI) and newer version of Synnero UI is not yet ready for distritbution.

 ## Prerequisites
- * docker installed (https://www.docker.com/) and running (start Docker Quick Terminal.
-Make a note of the default IP address assigned when starting up Docker and for example, default IP address may be 192.168.99.100).
-Using  [Kitematic](https://docs.docker.com/kitematic/) is very helpful.
+ * Basic knowledge of Docker.
+Docker installed (https://www.docker.com/) and running Docker process.
+Using  [Kitematic](https://docs.docker.com/kitematic/) to start the docker process is very helpful and advisable if using Windows or Mac.
 On modern linux kernel based system, such as Arch Linux, you can just use plain [Docker](https://wiki.archlinux.org/index.php/Docker).
+Make a note of assigned IP address when starting up Docker and for example, in Windows and Mac, assigned IP address is 192.168.99.100.
 If want to use existing Docker image (preferred method) then use the image from Docker hub then jump to 'Running' section below.

   [https://hub.docker.com/r/livelygig/backend/](https://hub.docker.com/r/livelygig/backend/)

   MongoDB is required to run a standalone node.
 MongoDB and RabbitMQ are required to run a full node.

  * git client installed and git command in path if want to build the node from scratch otherwise use Docker image (preferred method)
  * mongodb running version: 2.6.4 (https://www.mongodb.com/) but it worked with the latest version.
 Follow the instruction below if want to use Docker image.
-Importing old MongoDB database dump is not advisable.
+Importing old MongoDB database dump from different node is not advisable.

     `docker pull mongo` then
     `docker run --name mdb1 -p 27017:27017 -d mongo`